zkamvar/beautiful-jekyll/aboutme.md

 Science
 -------

-I'm currently a Ph.
-D. candidate in the [Department of Botany and Plant Pathology][bpp] at [Oregon State University][osu].
-My research centers around the population genetics of plant pathogens in the genus *Phytophthora*.
-Specifically, I develop computational tools for analyzing clonal populations in the R package [poppr][poppr].
+I have graduated with a Ph.
+D. from the [Department of Botany and Plant Pathology][bpp] at [Oregon State University][osu].
+[My dissertation][diss] focuses on my development of computational tools for analyzing clonal populations in the R package [poppr][poppr].
+I will be starting a post-doctoral postion in the lab of [Sydney E. Everhart][see] at the [Department of Plant Pathology at University of Nebraska, Lincoln][unl] in January of 2017.

 Radio
 -----